Manchester-Robotics/puzzlebot-firmware-release/Linux/readme.txt

 Commands:

-./FirmwareFlash.sh  : flashes the firmware and data to the esp32
+./FirmwareFlash.sh  : flashes the firmware and data to the esp32, prompting the user for Network SSID and Pw

-Set permission to be executed in properties to both files.
+Set permission to be executed in properties of firmware flash